Sian Aldis | IBCLC, BA(Hons), FdSc

 I am passionate about good quality, consistent and evidence based support for families.

-I am an International Board Certified Lactation Consultant (IBCLC), a Mindful Breastfeeding Practitioner and Holistic Sleep Coach.
+I am an International Board Certified Lactation Consultant (IBCLC), a Mindful Breastfeeding Practitioner and Sleep Consultant.
 I have a Degree in Integrated Health & Social Care and am focused on family centred care, providing an holistic approach to the support I offer.

 To be eligible to sit the qualifying IBLCE (International Board of Lactation Consultant Examiners) exam I completed over 1000 clinical hours supporting breastfeeding women, study of 14 health science subjects and 90 hours of lactation specific training.